-Iran, also known as Persia, is a country in Western Asia in the Middle East ,bordered by countries including Iraq, Turkey, Azerbaijan, Armenia, the Caspian Sea, Turkmenistan, Afghanistan, Pakistan, the Gulf of Oman, and the Persian Gulf.
+Iran, also known as Persia, is a country in Western Asia in the Middle East, bordered by Iraq, Turkey, Azerbaijan, Armenia, the Caspian Sea, Turkmenistan, Afghanistan, Pakistan, the Gulf of Oman, and the Persian Gulf.

-Iran, the fifth-largest country in Asia, is known for being the birthplace of one of the world’s earliest civilizations.
+Iran is the fifth-largest country in Asia and is known for being the birthplace of one of the world’s earliest civilizations.
 Its population is comprised of diverse ethnicities, including Persians (who also happen to be the largest ethnic group of Iran’s population), Azerbaijanis, Kurds, Gilakis, Mazandaranis, Lurs, Arabs, Talysh and Baloch.

 Iran certainly has a huge influence from neighboring countries, and in turn exerts influence on its neighbors, when it comes to food.
 A wide variety of ethnic groups also play a major role in defining the major Iranian delicacies.